Editing HOSTS File within Windows.

 Note: This method will only work if you have access to login as a “Local Administrator”.

 In a Windows Based Operating System, you will need to open Notepad, and run it as administrator.

 This can usually be found in Start Menu -> All Programs -> Accessories -> Notepad, and right clicking the Icon, and clicking “Run as Administrator”

-Once you have Notepad Open, Click on File -> Open, and then you can navigate to the location of the “HOSTS” file, by pasting the below URL in the top bar.
+Once you have Notepad Open, Click on File -> Open, and then navigate to the location of the “HOSTS” file, by pasting the below path in the bottom bar.

-Once open, you will see a screen such as the below Image.
+With the file open you will see a screen like the Image below.
 You will then need to Add a new Line, for each website you would like to see .

-To confirm you are loading the site from the right server, you can use the Developer Tools in Google Chrome or Firefox browsers and look at the Remote Address column.
-It'll show that it's loading from the new server.
+To confirm you are loading the site from the right server, you can use the Developer Tools in Google Chrome or Firefox browsers.